Samasaur1/homebrew-core/README.md

 | `sha256` | The SHA256 checksum for the tarball.
 Obtain it by running `shasum -a 256 tarname-1.0.0.tar` |
 | `version` | The version of the formula |

-### Alternative Method
-1. Create a tarball using `tar -cvf tarname-1.0.0.tar /path/to/executable`
-2. Publish the tarball in the appropriate GitHub release and note the URL
-3. Run `brew create URL --tap Samasaur1/core`
-4. Fill in `desc` and `homepage` if they aren't what you want

 ## Updating a formula

+### New software version
+1. Create a tarball using `tar -cvf tarname-1.0.0.tar.gz /path/to/executable`
+2. Run `shasum -a 256 tarname-1.0.0.tar.gz` and note the hash
+3. Publish the tarball in the appropriate GitHub release and note the URL
-Simply replace the `url`, `sha256`, and `version` attributes with the correct ones. **Don't worry about overwriting the formula, that's what you are supposed to do.**
+4. Replace the `url`, `sha256`, and `version` attributes with the correct ones
+5. Remove the `revision` attribute if it exists

+### Revising formula only
+1. Make your change
+2. INcrement the `revision` attribute.
+If it doesn't exist, add the line `revision 1`

 ## Reference
 https://github.com/syhw/homebrew/blob/master/Library/Contributions/example-formula.rb